7 insights on the creative process from practicing artists

 8 minute read

 Every Wednesday, I share a short newsletter that lists the ideas I’ve been particularly struck by that week.
-They can be big or small, philosophical or practical.

 The following post is a quick round-up of the best creative insights I've come across: